Argentina is a civil law country, and its laws provide for three principal forms of not-for-profit private organizations (NPOs):

-Both civil associations and foundations are public benefit organizations; mutual entities are not.
-(Contrary to the practice in many other countries, organizations created for mutual benefit are not a type of civil association in Argentina; rather, they are governed by separate legislation.)
-All three types of NPO are eligible for tax benefits in some circumstances.
+Civil associations and foundations are public benefit organizations, while mutual entities are not.
+Contrary to the practice in many other countries, organizations created for mutual benefit are not a type of civil association in Argentina; rather, they are governed by separate legislation.
+All three types of NPOs are eligible for tax benefits under certain circumstances.

-Three other NPO forms are generally beyond the scope of this Note because they rarely interact with U.S. grantmakers: simple associations, referenced in article 46 of the Civil Code, which generally lack legal personality; civil entities, mentioned in section 20(f) of the Argentine Income Tax Law ("ITL") and further described in General Resolution DGI 1432/71; and religious organizations, which are commonly tax-exempt.
+Three other NPO forms are generally beyond the scope of this Note because they rarely are relevant for U.S. grantmakers: simple associations, referenced in article 46 of the Civil Code, which generally lack legal personality; civil entities, mentioned in section 20(f) of the Argentine Income Tax Law ("ITL") and further described in General Resolution DGI 1432/71; and religious organizations, which are commonly tax-exempt.

 B. Tax Laws

 Argentina imposes a Value Added Tax ("VAT") with a standard rate of 21%.
-NPOs exempt from income tax are generally exempt from VAT as well, with certain exclusions.
+NPOs exempt from income tax are exempt from VAT on services that are directly related to their welfare purposes, with certain exclusions.
+In general, the sale of goods made by an exempt NPO is subject to VAT.
 Certain foreign grants are subject to VAT.

 Argentina provides limited tax incentives for philanthropy.
-An Argentine taxpayer can deduct qualifying donations up to 5% of the taxable base.
+An Argentine taxpayer can deduct qualifying donations up to 5% of the taxable base under certain conditions.
 Not all tax-exempt NPOs are eligible to receive tax-deductible donations.
-To qualify, a donation must be made to a tax-exempt civil association or tax-exempt foundation that engages in particular activities.
+To qualify, a donation must be made to a tax-exempt civil association or tax-exempt foundation that engages in certain activities.
 Donations to mutual entities are not deductible.

 General Resolution DGI 1432 of November 18, 1971.

-General Justice Inspection Procedure - City of Buenos Aires Inspector General of Justice (“IGJ”) General Resolution 6/80 of January 22, 1981.
+General Justice Inspection Procedure - City of Buenos Aires Inspector General of Justice (“IGJ”) General Resolution 7/2005 as amended by General Resolution IGJ 6/2007.

 National Registry of Companies and Other Entities - Decree of the Executive Branch 23/99 of January 20, 1999, as amended.